Ipoh Kek Lok Tong Cave Temple

 • The cave floor is slippery after rain

-• Bring a tripod for those low light photos (if you’re planning to take photos of the cave formations)
+• Bring a tripod for low light photos (if you’re planning to take photos of the cave formations)

 • Watch your step inside the multi-level cave